About this PGY2 Pharmacy Residency Program

 Residency Project

-Each resident will choose a project idea either of their own creation or as presented by a preceptor as long as the project aligns with our institutional strategic plan and departmental goals, or improves patient care by either answering a clinical question or developing new pharmacy services.
+Each resident will choose a project idea either of their own creation or as presented by a preceptor.
+Projects must align with our institutional strategic plan and departmental goals or improve patient care by either answering a clinical question or developing new pharmacy services.
 All ideas will be vetted through the research subcommittee.
-Each project will be presented in poster form at the annual Vizient (UHC) meeting prior to Midyear as well as at the HOPA Annual Meeting.
 Each resident will present their project findings as a platform presentation at the Mountain States Conference and prepare a manuscript suitable for publication in an appropriate journal.
+Additional opportunities to present research either as a poster or platform presentation can be discussed.

 Qualifications

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
-Minimum GPA is not required as for other programs, but is taken into consideration.
+Minimum GPA is not required, but is taken into consideration.
 Residents must also have completed an ASHP-accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
 The University of Utah Pharmacy residency programs do not sponsor visas.

 Recruitment and Selection

-The following information must be submitted by the date specified (typically the first Friday in January) in the Pharmacy Online Residency Centralized Application Service (PhORCAS) for the applicant to be considered for an on-site interview (to be conducted virtually in 2023):
+The following information must be submitted by the date specified (typically the first Friday in January) in the Pharmacy Online Residency Centralized Application Service (PhORCAS) for the applicant to be considered for a virtual half-day interview:

 Contact